 Ma 1 abc.
 Calculus of One and Several Variables and Linear Algebra.
 9 units (4-0-5); first, second, third terms.
 Prerequisites: high-school algebra, trigonometry, and calculus.
 Special section of Ma 1 a, 12 units (5-0-7).
 Review of calculus.
 Complex numbers, Taylor polynomials, infinite series.
 Comprehensive presentation of linear algebra.
 Derivatives of vector functions, multiple integrals, line and path integrals, theorems of Green and Stokes.
 Ma 1 b, c is divided into two tracks: analytic and practical.
 Students will be given information helping them to choose a track at the end of the fall term.
 There will be a special section or sections of Ma 1 a for those students who, because of their background, require more calculus than is provided in the regular Ma 1 a sequence.
 These students will not learn series in Ma 1 a and will be required to take Ma 1 d.
-Instructors: Fathizadeh, Katz, Zhu, Graber, Flach, Kechris.
+Instructors: Vafaee, Ramakrishnan, Kechris, Graber, Flach, Katz.

 Ma 1 d.
 Series.
 4 units (2-0-2); second term only.
 Prerequisites: special section of Ma 1 a.
 This is a course intended for those students in the special calculus-intensive sections of Ma 1 a who did not have complex numbers, Taylor polynomials, and infinite series during Ma 1 a.
 It may not be taken by students who have passed the regular Ma 1 a.
 Instructor: Mantovan.

 Ma 2/102.
 Differential Equations.
 9 units (4-0-5); first term.
 Prerequisites: Ma 1 abc.
 The course is aimed at providing an introduction to the theory of ordinary differential equations, with a particular emphasis on equations with well known applications ranging from physics to population dynamics.
 The material covered includes some existence and uniqueness results, first order linear equations and systems, exact equations, linear equations with constant coefficients, series solutions, regular singular equations, Laplace transform, and methods for the study of nonlinear equations (equilibria, stability, predator-prey equations, periodic solutions and limiting cycles).
-Instructors: Zhou.
+Instructor: Katz.

 Ma 3/103.
 Introduction to Probability and Statistics.
 9 units (4-0-5); second term.
 Prerequisites: Ma 1 abc.
 Randomness is not anarchy-it follows mathematical laws that we can understand and use to clarify our knowledge of the universe.
 This course is an introduction to the main ideas of probability and statistics.
 The first half is devoted to the fundamental concepts of probability theory, including distributions and random variables, independence and conditional probability, expectation, the Law of Averages (Laws of Large Numbers), and “the bell curve” (Central Limit Theorem).
 The second half is devoted to statistical reasoning: given our observations of the world, what can we infer about the stochastic mechanisms generating our data?
 Major themes include estimation of parameters (e.g. maximum likelihood), hypothesis testing, confidence intervals, and regression analysis (least squares).
 Students will be expected to be able to carry out computer-based analyses.
 Instructor: Border.

 Ma 4/104.
 Introduction to Mathematical Chaos.
 9 units (3-0-6); third term.
 An introduction to the mathematics of “chaos.”
 Period doubling universality, and related topics; interval maps, symbolic itineraries, stable/unstable manifold theorem, strange attractors, iteration of complex analytic maps, applications to multidimensional dynamics systems and real-world problems.
-Possibly some additional topics, such as Sarkovski's theorem, absolutely continuous invariant measures, sensitivity to initial conditions, and the horseshoe map.
-Instructor: Marcolli.
+Possibly some additional topics, such as Sarkovski’s theorem, absolutely continuous invariant measures, sensitivity to initial conditions, and the horseshoe map.
+Instructor: Parikh.

 Ma/CS 6 abc.
 Introduction to Discrete Mathematics.
 9 units (3-0-6); first, second, third terms.
-Prerequisite: for Ma/CS 6 c, Ma/CS 6 a or Ma 5 a or instructor's permission.
+Prerequisite: for Ma/CS 6 c, Ma/CS 6 a or Ma 5 a or instructor’s permission.
 First term: a survey emphasizing graph theory, algorithms, and applications of algebraic structures.
 Graphs: paths, trees, circuits, breadth-first and depth-first searches, colorings, matchings.
 Enumeration techniques; formal power series; combinatorial interpretations.
 Topics from coding and cryptography, including Hamming codes and RSA.
 Second term: directed graphs; networks; combinatorial optimization; linear programming.
 Permutation groups; counting nonisomorphic structures.
 Topics from extremal graph and set theory, and partially ordered sets.
 Third term: elements of computability theory and computational complexity.
 Discussion of the P=NP problem, syntax and semantics of propositional and first-order logic.
 Introduction to the Gödel completeness and incompleteness theorems.
-Instructors: Scheffer, Lupini.
+Instructors: Lupini, Durcik.

 Ma 7/107.
 Number Theory for Beginners.
 9 units (3-0-6); third term.
 Some of the fundamental ideas, techniques, and open problems of basic number theory will be introduced.
 Examples will be stressed.
 Topics include Euclidean algorithm, primes, Diophantine equations, including an + bn = cn and a2 - db2 = Â±1, constructible numbers, composition of binary quadratic forms, and congruences.
-Instructor: Zavosh.
+Instructor: Amir Khosravi.

 Ma 8.
 Problem Solving in Calculus.
 3 units (3-0-0); first term.
 Prerequisite: simultaneous registration in Ma 1 a.
 A three-hour per week hands-on class for those students in Ma 1 needing extra practice in problem solving in calculus.
 Instructor: Mantovan.

 Ma 10.
 Oral Presentation.
 3 units (2-0-1); first term.
 Open for credit to anyone.
-Freshmen must have instructor's permission to enroll.
+Freshmen must have instructor’s permission to enroll.
 In this course, students will receive training and practice in presenting mathematical material before an audience.
 In particular, students will present material of their own choosing to other members of the class.
 There may also be elementary lectures from members of the mathematics faculty on topics of their own research interest.
-Instructor: Katz.
+Instructor: Graber.

 Ma 11.
 Mathematical Writing.
 3 units (0-0-3); third term.
-Freshmen must have instructor's permission to enroll.
+Freshmen must have instructor’s permission to enroll.
 Students will work with the instructor and a mentor to write and revise a self-contained paper dealing with a topic in mathematics.
 In the first week, an introduction to some matters of style and format will be given in a classroom setting.
 Some help with typesetting in TeX may be available.
-Students are encouraged to take advantage of the Hixon Writing Center's facilities.
+Students are encouraged to take advantage of the Hixon Writing Center’s facilities.
 The mentor and the topic are to be selected in consultation with the instructor.
-It is expected that in most cases the paper will be in the style of a textbook or journal article, at the level of the student's peers (mathematics students at Caltech).
+It is expected that in most cases the paper will be in the style of a textbook or journal article, at the level of the student’s peers (mathematics students at Caltech).
 Fulfills the Institute scientific writing requirement.
 Not offered on a pass/fail basis.
-Instructor: Graber.
+Instructor: Ni.

 FS/Ma 12.
 The Mathematics of Enzyme Kinetics.
 6 units (2-0-4); third term.
 Prerequisites: Ma 1a, b.
 For course description, see Freshman Seminars.